mgholam/goauth/README.md

 # goauth
-A no dependancy oauth client.
+A no dependency oAuth client for :

+- github
+- google

 ## Sample code